nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 * 2b.
 Command does not match EstateEase's registered command spelling.
     * 2b1.
 EstateEase shows an error message regarding an invalid command.
       Use case ends.

+**Use case: UC08 - Differentiate home-seller requirements**

+**MSS:**

+1. User opens the app
+2. User filters for home-sellers
+3. EstateEase displays home-sellers.
+Free home-sellers are highlighted in green.

+    Use case ends.

+**Extensions**

+* 3a.
+Pending home-sellers are displayed in red.
+  *   3a1.
+User clicks on one of the pending home-sellers.
+The home-seller's status is set to pending.
+      Use case ends.

+* 3b.
+User clicks on one of the free home-sellers.
+The home-seller's status is set to free.
+      Use case ends.

 **Use case: UC08 - Delete a person**